 Teaching Good Manners

-Rules about behavior and civility are both written and unwritten—and abiding by them is essential to success.
+Rules about behaviour and civility are both written and unwritten—and abiding by them is essential to success.
 Good manners demonstrate an awareness of the needs of others, as well as sensitivity to social situations.
 Teaching your child manners does not require setting aside special time.
-The time you already spend with your child can be filled with opportunities to talk about appropriate behavior.
+The time you already spend with your child can be filled with opportunities to talk about appropriate behaviour.

 Please and Thank You…